1954 Cleveland Indians

 The team was managed by Hall of Famer Al Lopez, who had a .584 winning percentage in his career as a major league manager.
 In six years as the Indians' skipper, he won the pennant in 1954 and finished second the other five times.
 He finished second five more times with the Chicago White Sox and won the pennant in 1959.

 Although the Indians destroyed their competition in the regular season, it all fell apart for them in the 1954 World Series, as the New York Giants utterly dominated.
-One of the few bright spots was mid-season acquisition Vic Wertz, who hit .500 and slugged .938 in the Series, and would have slugged even better had Willie Mays not made the famous catch (The Catch) to deprive him of a key extra-base hit.
+One of the few bright spots was mid-season acquisition Vic Wertz, who hit .500 and slugged .938 in the Series, and would have slugged even better had Willie Mays not made the famous catch to deprive him of a key extra-base hit in Game 1.

 The Indians, who had won the 1948 World Series and finished second in the league every year from 1951 to 1953, would finish second again in 1955 and 1965.
-They would not return to the World Series until 1995.
+They would not return to the World Series until 1995, however.

 Awards and Honors